 - Imported goods that require the use of a Quarantine Approved Premise.

 If project approval is required, work cannot commence without prior written approval from the VU-Institutional Biosafety Committee.

-For a copy of the forms and detail on the application process, please visit the Approvals and Forms site.
+For a copy of the forms and detail on the application process, please visit the IBC approvals and forms site.